 All organized events will undoubtedly affect the environment around them, hopefully in good ways, but potentially in negative ways as well.
-From something small such as local charity events to something as large-scale as the Olympics, there are effects that should be accounted and planned for.
+From something small such as local charity events to something as large-scale as the Olympics, there are effects that should be accounted for and planned for.

-This gets more complicated and important in large scale events, where disruption to city infrastructure, water resource depletion, increased air pollution, and any number of other impacts need to be taken into consideration.
+This gets more complicated and important in large-scale events, where disruption to city infrastructure, water resource depletion, increased air pollution, and any number of other impacts need to be taken into consideration.
 ISO 20121 has put in place a formal management standard for conducting events in the most responsible way possible.

 David Stubbs and BS 8901:2007

 David Stubbs was the Head of Sustainability for the London Organizing Committee of the Olympic and Paralympic Games (LOCOG).
-After winning the Olympic bid back in 2005, he was planning unique ways to make the upcoming U.K. Olympics as environmentally-friendly as possible, according to the Guardian.
+After winning the Olympic bid back in 2005, he was planning unique ways to make the upcoming U.K. Olympics as environmentally friendly as possible, according to the Guardian.

 He brought his ideas to the British Standards Institution (BSI), a U.K. standards organization similar to ISO, which led to the creation of BS 8901 in 2007, the first voluntary event-management standard.
 Revised in 2009, the standard provided requirements and processes for organizing sustainable events – a precursor to ISO 20121.
-It was very popular, and used by organizations large and small – in 2009 Microsoft even earned the first ever US certification for its Convergence event in New Orleans, according to Environmental Leader.
+It was very popular, and used by organizations large and small – in 2009 Microsoft even earned the first-ever US certification for its Convergence event in New Orleans, according to Environmental Leader.

 From BS 8901 to ISO 20121